luisaveiro/dev.env/README.md

 |   +-- repositories.yml
 ```

-**Q:** Are you able to share your development environment setup files
+**Q:** Are you able to share your development environment setup files?
 **A:** I plan to provide setup templates which will provide developers a
 starting point.
 Each developer has their personal preference and I want
 ***DEV.env*** to be a lightweight tool without having collection of